 Getting your first car is a really exciting rite of passage.
 Your first car should be cheap to buy and run, especially if you are a young driver as you can usually suffer from high car insurance premiums.
 However, that doesn’t mean that your first car has to be boring!
-If you’ve just passed our driving test Refused Car Finance has complied a list of the best cars for first time drivers.
+If you’ve just passed our driving test Refused Car Finance has compiled a list of the best cars for first time drivers.

 What should you look for in your first car?